fourWayz/decentralized-identity-on-zksync/README.md

 ## Smart Contract Overview

-The Identity `identityManagemen` smart contract serves as the backbone of our decentralized identity management system.
+The Identity `identityManagement` smart contract serves as the backbone of our decentralized identity management system.
 This contract, written in Solidity, allows users to manage their identities securely on the zkSync network.

 Below is the the complete smart contract code for this project :